How to Offer Payroll Advances to Your Workers with Deel

 In some cases, employers require their employees to provide a “legitimate reason” for requesting payroll advance.
-Some employers limit legitimate circumstances to unavoidable or unexpected occurrences like personal or family emergencies, hospital bills, or car repairs.
+Some employers limit legitimate circumstances to unexpected expenses or financial emergencies, such as medical bills or car repairs.

 If you want to limit payroll advances to certain circumstances, you’ll need to specify what qualifies.
 You may want to provide examples of non-legitimate expenses: planned vacations, entertainment costs, gambling, or small fines.